Tuhovishta

 Tuhovishta (variation of the name Tuvishta or Duhovishta) is a village in Southwest Bulgaria, part of Satovcha Municipality, Blagoevgrad Province.

 Geography

-Tuhovishta Village is located in the southwestern Rhodope Mountains and is part of the historical and geographical area Chech. t is located about 2 kilometers from the border with Greece.
+Tuhovishta is located in the southwestern Rhodope Mountains and is part of the historical and geographical area Chech. t is located about 2 kilometers from the border with Greece.
 Altitude of the village is 700–999 meters and the area of the land is 17.15 km2.
 The village adjoins the lands of the following villages: in the east with Greece's border, with the lands of depopulated villages of Boren and Manastir, in the west with the lands of Slashten and Valkosel, in the south with the land of Godeshevo and in the North with Zhizhevo's land.
 The village is located 20 km south of Satovcha.

 Relief

 Tuhovishta is located in the Dabrash's hill, so the relief is mainly mountainous and hilly, which passes in the high parts in hilly or mountainous hilly and in places is very rugged.
 From a geological point of view the land is presented basically from rocks, granite, rhyolite and sandstone.
 Brown forest and sandy-clay soils dominate the land.
 Overall, the relief is extremely varied.
 The village is situated at the crossroads between several small hills.
 In a flat lands, rocks, naked peaks and valley riverfront.
 Over Tuhovishta are two of the highest peaks in the region - Chukata (local name - Mitnitsata) in the northeast at an altitude of 1010 m and the highest peak in the region Dikilitash Peak, better known as "Pobit Kamen", with a height of 1100 m.
 Peak Pobit Kamen is located between Tuhovishta and Valkosel.
 In late autumn and late spring, when over the village and the surrounding falls frost but over Pobit Kamen precipitations are of snow.